digicatapult/inteli-api/docs/tokenFormats/order.md

 # Order

-Token formats and restrictions for the `Order` type
+Token formats and restrictions for the `Order` type.

 ## POST /order/{id}/submission

-A buyer submits an order consisting of 1-10 recipes from a supplier
+A buyer submits an order consisting of 1-10 recipes from a supplier.

 ### Request body